a medical dressing spread on a cloth and applied to the skin

 Now that the small field beyond the orchard had been set aside for barley, it was rumoured that a corner of the large pasture was to be fenced off and turned into a grazing-ground for

-the act of adjusting again (to changed circumstances)
+the act of correcting again

 For the time being, certainly, it had been found necessary to make a